©2006 Felleisen, Proulx, et. al.

 files from the zip file.
 Again, import the test

-harness files and jpt.jar
+harness files and jpt.jar.

 Once Eclipse shows you that there are no errors in your files select Generate Javadoc... from the Project pull-down menu.
 Select to generate docs for all files in your project with the destination Lab9-part3/doc directory.

-You should be able to open the index.html
+You should be able to open the index.html file in the

 Lab9-part3/doc directory and see the doculemtation for this